Paralyzing Fear of Sexuality

 - This can be caused by disorders of varying severity, such as love shyness, Sexual Aversion Disorder and Schizoid Personality Disorder.
 It can also be a symptom of Histrionic Personality Disorder; though such people often act highly sexualized- in their manners, interactions, dress sense etc.-, this is only because it gets them attention and masks their insecurities, and actual physical intimacy with another person might terrify them.

 - A letter to Dear Prudence was from a young woman who, despite being married for two years, had never had sex with her husband, due to her parents constantly browbeating her with the belief that sex is disgusting and evil.
-Oddly enough, they somehow managed to have six children despite their attitude.
+Oddly enough, said parents somehow managed to have six children despite their attitude.
 Do as they say, not as they do.